TheRenegadeCoder/sample-programs-website/projects/josephus-problem/index.md

 k = 2 (number of people - 1 are skipped and kth person is killed)

-Output: (Number of people in the circle currently, number of people to skip, index of the person to be killed or removed)
+__Output__: (Number of people in the circle currently, number of people to skip, index of the person to be killed or removed)

 [1, 2, 3, 4, 5] 1 0